CFA Socities Australia Logo

 If you are a regular or affiliate member and you would be interested in helping the society achieve its goals, then please register your interest below.

-At CFA Society Australia, our volunteers are the heart of our success.
+At CFA Society Australia, our volunteers are at the heart of our success.
 Their time, expertise, and passion make a lasting difference for members, candidates, and the broader investment community.
 Here, we proudly showcase four volunteers whose journeys and contributions embody the spirit of our Society.

 Senior Investment Analyst